nterreri/thesis/report/main.md

 - Leverage the author's background in computational linguistics, and explore the field of natural language processing
 - Learn about applications of machine learning to natural language processing
-- Improve software engineering skills by applying best Agile practices
+- Improve software engineering skills by applying best agile methodology practices

 ## The project approach methodology
-An Agile approach was adopted for the project, in line with the author's stated interests.
+An agile methodology approach was adopted for the project, in line with the author's stated interests.
 This meant maximizing time spent outside of meetings, save for where communication between team members and others was required.
 The project was paced in weekly iterations where aspects of the system to implement